 To access the license server following your download, follow the instructions provided in this Knowledge Base Article: KB04502.

 If you experience difficulties or require assistance with downloading ArcGIS Desktop and accessing the license server, you can contact OCIO for support by phone at 614-688-HELP (4357) or by email at: firstname.lastname@example.org.

 ArcGIS Online is an online, collaborative web GIS that allows you to use, create, and share maps, scenes, apps, layers, analytics, and data.
-Users get access to ready-to-use maps, ready-to-use apps, and Esri's secure cloud, where you can add items and publish web layers.
+Users get access to ready-to-use maps, ready-to-use apps, and Esri's cloud storage, where you can add items and publish web layers.